XML schema collections (SQL Server)

 The security model also allows permissions to create and use XML schema collections or transfer ownership from one user to another.
-The following topics describe the XML schema collection permissions.
+The following articles describe the XML schema collection permissions.

-This topic discussess how to grant permissions to create an XML schema collection and how to grant permissions on an XML schema collection object.
+This article discusses how to grant permissions to create an XML schema collection and how to grant permissions on an XML schema collection object.

-This topic discusses how revoking permissions can be used to prevent the creation of an XML schema collection and how to revoke permissions on an XML schema collection object.
+This article discusses how revoking permissions can be used to prevent the creation of an XML schema collection and how to revoke permissions on an XML schema collection object.

-This topic discusses how to deny permissions to create an XML schema collection and deny permission on an XML schema collection object.
+This article discusses how to deny permissions to create an XML schema collection and deny permission on an XML schema collection object.

 You can enumerate the contents of an XML schema collection in the following ways: